rubinius/rubinius-website-archive/_includes/code_of_conduct.markdown

 #### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Rubinius team at <team@rubin.us> with your appeal and the team will review the case.
+To appeal a decision of the working group, contact the Rubinius team at <team@rubini.us> with your appeal and the team will review the case.

 These reporting guidelines are derived from the [Stumptown Syndicate](http://stumptownsyndicate.org) [Reporting Guidelines](http://stumptownsyndicate.org/code-of-conduct/reporting-guidelines/).